BeverlyAb/YOUC_Event_Page/README.md

 ## 3. Navigation

 **Tab Navigation** (Tab to Screen)
- * Organization Tab

 * Map Tab
       * includes searching for events
       * making events
       * pins events, click to event details
          * modally segues title, and summary of event
          * "see more" to modally segue to organization event page
       * Swipe gestures!
 (Optional)
          * Makes it more modern
          * acts like a back button
    * Profile Tab
       * has profile image, name and events user is going to
       * Includes button for "Settings"
    * Post Tab
    * Ask for event information
       * Uses AFNetworking and foursquare api for locations
       * Includes table view for searching locations